Table of contents

 Business owners are savvy and have adapted very quickly to a no-contact way of conducting business.
 Some have even pivoted their offerings to better serve their customers during this time.

-Here are a few examples of how businesses are adapting their product offerings to keep serving and supporting their customers.
+Here are a few examples of how businesses are adapting their product offerings and business strategy to keep serving and supporting their customers.

-Vancouver-based JOEY Restaurant Group has pivoted its restaurant model into JOEY Markets.
-Instead of closing its doors temporarily they saw a unique opportunity to pivot away from serving food but still utilize its established supply chain.
-The Restaurant Group recognized that customers were struggling to get everything they needed from scarce grocery store shelves and decided to use their spaces as a market as well.
+Instead of closing its doors temporarily, Theodore’s, a family-owned refreshment bar in Brunswick, Victoria, saw a unique business strategy to pivot away from serving food but still use its established supply chain.
+Theodore’s owner recognised that customers were struggling to get everything they needed from scarce grocery store shelves and decided to use his space as a general store where customers can get the essentials delivered or pick them up at scheduled times.

 Salon visits via video